Easy updates, without interruptions.

 - Command-line access and command-line tools aren't supported in the SaaS deployment.

 - Direct access to data for the purposes of direct querying isn't supported.
 Similarly, the Advanced System Reporting (ASR) feature that extracts a subset of the Blackboard Learn data set and flattens it in a separate database to be used for reporting is not supported.
 The ASR database architecture is not supported in the SaaS deployment Cloud tech stack.

 The SaaS deployment uses the Original system, institution, and course roles and privileges you're already familiar with.

 We built security into the SaaS deployment from the beginning.

 We're committed to improving security features and resolving security vulnerabilities quickly and carefully.
 Security vulnerability resolutions may lead to the release of a Security Advisory.
 We may also release needed product updates based on the context, severity, and timing of confirmed vulnerabilities.

-Blackboard now offers three tiers of the SaaS deployment option: Standard, Plus, and Advantage.
+Blackboard offers two tiers of the SaaS deployment option: Plus and Advantage.
 These deployment tiers offer additional customization and configuration options for institutions and administrators.